sivakumarnunna/Marvel_kody/README.md

 Name : Nunna Siva Kumar</br>
  Project Title : Marvel_kody</br>
-◆ How to install any dependencies, files or environment variables your code requires
+◆ How to install any dependencies, files or environment variables your code requires</br>
 #Install Java1.8 and Maven and add to path variables</br>
 #Download the zip file </br>
 #go to project root directory in command prompt.</br>